Random purification channel made simple: Uhlmann's theorem for divergences (in one line)

 \section{Uhlmann's theorem for divergences (in one line)}

 Throughout this section, we detail an application of the random purification channel to quantum Shannon theory.
-Namely, we use this channel to give a much simpler proof of the main result of~\cite{Mazzola_2025}, which we also extend to a broader class of quantum divergences.
+Namely, we use this channel to give simpler proofs of the main results of~\cite{Mazzola_2025, Fang2025-variational}, which we also extend to a broader class of quantum divergences.